The IoT at the Edge

 Every manufacturer is responsible for its own testing, which can be done in-house (if testing equipment is available), at a lab (which has specialized testing equipment), or a combination of the two.

-Recalling our earlier comment before about throttling, there’s also a nuance between reliability testing, which refers to whether or not the system can remain on in the conditions it’s being subjected to, and performance testing, which describes how well the system can perform in those conditions.
+Recalling our earlier comment before about throttling, there’s also a nuance between reliability testing (which refers to whether or not the system can remain operational in the conditions it’s being subjected to) and performance testing (which describes how well the system can perform in those conditions).
 Unfortunately, there’s a bit of disparity that currently exists around this.

 As we began testing our Karbon 300 rugged edge computer, for example, we had specific performance benchmarks we wanted to reach.
 At the design level, we wanted the system to perform to its full potential throughout the extreme temperature ranges without significant throttling, which is not an uncommon occurrence at these end ranges.

-During this process, we tested several other systems to get an understanding of how they perform comparatively.
-What we noticed is that there is a significant performance tradeoff that occurs as a system reaches the far end of its temperature range.
+During this process, we tested several other systems currently on the market to get an understanding of how they perform comparatively.
+What we noticed is that there is a significant performance trade-off that occurs as a system reaches the far end of its temperature range.